 These and the museum itself were all fantastic (do allow yourself at least 3 hours as there is so much to see) but the insta highlight for me was the Morning Star.
-The Morning Star is a dome which rises 7 stories above the ground floor of the museum.
+The Morning Star is a dome that rises 7 stories above the ground floor of the museum.

 Painted in 1993, the dome features an abstract painting by Alex Janvier.
 The white central area of the painting represents the morning star.
 The four distinctive colorful areas in the outside ring represent a period in Canadian native history.

 The painting is a commentary on the clashes which took place between the native culture of Canada and the Europeans who arrived in North America.
 It is absolutely stunning.
-So stunning that there are even special seats to allow visitors to sit and appreciate the Morning Start in their own time!
+So stunning that there are even special seats to allow visitors to sit and appreciate the Morning Start in their own time.

-2. Ottawa Places to Visit – Fairmont Chateau Laurier
+2. Fairmont Chateau Laurier

 It doesn’t feel right to call Fairmont Chateau Laurier a hotel as it is so much more.
-More like a major tourist attraction merged with a hotel.
+More like one of the major Ottawa sights to see merged with a hotel.
 The building itself is a stunning castle set on the Ottawa river.

-Many of these hotels are now part of the Fairmont Group who have done an amazing job keeping their special and unique feel alive.
+Many of these hotels are now part of the Fairmont Group who has done an amazing job keeping their special and unique feel alive.
 Most Fairmont hotels I have stayed at are considerably bigger than my usual boutique hotel.

 Back to Chateau Laurier.
 Built in 1912 across the road from Ottawa railway station, this castle-like building also has possibly the best location in Ottawa.

 It sits on the corner of the Ottawa river and Rideau Canal, just across from Parliament Hill in the heart of downtown Ottawa.
 The building itself is very insta friendly – and it serves as a fantastic backdrop to shots taken on the Rideau Canal.

-I stayed at Chateau Laurier and it was a brilliant experience!
+I stayed at Chateau Laurier and it was a brilliant experience.
 I was given a room on the 6th floor of this Ottawa hotel that was literally in one of the castle turrets.

 The view was extraordinary – and best of all it faced west so I got some fantastic sunset shots.
-If you can’t stay at Chateau Laurier then I suggest moving on to my 3rd of my instagrammable and fun places to see in Ottawa!
+If you can’t stay at Chateau Laurier then I suggest moving on to my 3rd of my instagrammable and fun places to see in Ottawa.

 3. La Terrasse at Fairmont Chateau Laurier